metabolomicsworkbench/MetGENE/README.md

 ### How to clone the MetGENE repo:

-Assuming git command is installed, on linux or windows commond prompt, type:
+Assuming git command is installed, on linux or windows command prompt, type:

 git clone https://github.com/metabolomicsworkbench/MetGENE.git MetGENE